Estimated reading time: 4 minutes

-However, that grip is not usually up to the rigours of ice, and they’re simply no defence against ankle-deep mud or drifting snow.
+However, that grip is not usually up to the rigours of ice, and they’re simply no defence against ankle-deep mud or drifting sn .
 Save them for the spring – or the gym.

 Traditional rubber wellington boots can be a better option – a hardy tread and longer length to protect against those deeper-than-expected muddy puddles.
 Readily available and often inexpensive.

-Some of the newer types of boots contain neoprene and a better sole.
-These are boots such as Joules or Hunter and come in different styles and colours.
+Some of the newer types of boots contain neoprene and a better so.
+These boots, such as Joules or Hunter, come in different styles and colours.
 Despite some of the pictures on the internet, these boots are no good in snow and ice.

-However, unless you spend a little more on lined ones or two pairs of purpose-made ‘welly socks’, they don’t offer much in the way of protection against the cold.
+However, unless you spend a little more on lined ones or two pairs of purpose-made ‘welly socks’, they don’t offer much protection against the co .
 Cheap ones don’t usually last very long either…

 Walking boots for wet weather walking